Address Rx Affordability and SDoH through Provider-Pharma Partnerships

 Medication affordability and assistance is a big part of the SDoH equation—one that can potentially change the outcomes paradigm for many chronic diseases.
 A 2016 study by the Physicians Foundation reported that 25 percent of American adults have failed to comply with prescribed medical treatment because of cost.
 Specifically, 18 percent have skipped medication doses, while 27 percent have avoided filling a prescription.
 In the same study, the cost of prescription drugs was most often cited as the driver behind rising healthcare costs.

 One way that providers can improve medication affordability for patients now is through better collaboration with pharmaceutical manufacturers.
 While research shows that coupons and vouchers help providers improve follow-through with drug therapies, many are simply unaware of available savings.
 As a result, billions are left on the table annually that could improve medication affordability for patients.
-When drug savings information and education materials are embedded directly into physician EHR point-of-care workflows, substantial opportunity exists to address SDoH for improved outcomes.
+When drug savings information and education materials are embedded directly into physician EHR point-of-care workflows, a substantial opportunity exists to address SDoH for improved outcomes.

 A circular relationship exists between cost and medication non-adherence.
 When cost deters patients from accurately using prescribed medications, outcomes suffer, which often results in the need for additional medical services and more costly drug therapies.
 This, in turn, leads to more medication non-adherence, and the cycle begins again.